HanGuo97/Reading-List/README.md

 ### Interpretable Models
 - Measuring the Intrinsic Dimension of Objective Landscapes
+- Insights on representational similarity in neural networks with canonical correlation

 ### Variational Methods
 - Variational Inference and Deep Learning: A New Synthesis